The onset of molecule-spanning dynamics in a multi-domain protein

 \section{Acknowledgements}

-This work was supported by the European Research Council (grant agreement No. 681891) and the Deutsche Forschungsgemeinschaft (DFG) via grant WO 2410/2-1 within the framework of the Research Unit FOR 5099 ''Reducing complexity of nonequilibrium'' (project No. 431945604), the Project-ID 403222702 -- SFB 1381 and DFG grant No.~INST 37/935-1 FUGG.
+This work was supported by the European Research Council (grant agreement No. 681891) and the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy (CIBSS EXC-2189 Project ID 390939984), via grant WO 2410/2-1 within the framework of the Research Unit FOR 5099 ''Reducing complexity of nonequilibrium'' (project No. 431945604), via the Project-ID 403222702 -- SFB 1381 and DFG grant No.~INST 37/935-1 FUGG.
 The authors acknowledge support by the bwUniCluster computing initiative, the High Performance and Cloud Computing Group at the Zentrum f\"ur Datenverarbeitung of the University of T\"ubingen and the state of Baden-W\"urttemberg through bwHPC.
 F.S. acknowledges support from the BMBF (FKZ 05K19VTB).

 We thank B. Schuler and D. Nettels for insightful comments and discussions and for providing open acces to their software (Fretica).
 We thank J. Vorreiter and J. Thurn for beamtime support.
 We thank the PSCM and ESRF (Grenoble) for sharing their laboratory resources.
 We thank S. Pr\'evost and R. Schweins for data collection at beamline D11 and G. Stock for helpful discussions.
 We thank J. Vorreiter, J. W\"orner, M. Werner, S. Weber and E. Bartsch for support during sample preparation.